opendilab/DI-engine-docs/source/13_envs/dmc2gym.rst

     obs = env.reset()
     print(obs.shape)    # (4,)

-Mirror
+Image
 ----

-DI-engine image comes with the framwork and the dmc2gym environment，which is available via \ ``docker pull opendilab/ding:nightly-dmc2gym``\ , or by visiting \ `docker hub <https://hub.docker.com/r/opendilab/ding>`__\ to get more images.
+DI-engine image comes with the framwork and the dmc2gym environment, which is available via \ ``docker pull opendilab/ding:nightly-dmc2gym``\ , or by visiting \ `docker hub  <https://hub.docker.com/r/opendilab/ding>  `__\ to get more images.

 Environment Introduction
 ========================